99designs/gqlgen/docs/content/config.md

   filename: resolver.go # where to write them
   type: Resolver  # whats the resolver root implementation type called?

+# Optional, turns on binding to field names by tag provided
+struct_tag: json

 # Tell gqlgen about any existing models you want to reuse for
 # graphql.
 These normally come from the db or a remote api.
 models: